magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/command-pool.md

 }
 {% endhighlight %}

+This interface implements the [Pool pattern](http://designpatternsphp.readthedocs.io/en/latest/Creational/Pool/README.html)

+## Default implementation
 The [default CommandPool]({{site.mage2000url}}app/code/Magento/Payment/Gateway/Command/CommandPool.php)
 implements `CommandPoolInterface` and takes a list of commands as optional argument for construct.

+## Command pool configuration for a particular provider
-Following is an example of the _Command Pool_ configuring for the Braintree payment provider, and adding it to the provider's payment method configuration.
+Following is an example of the command pool configuring for the Braintree payment provider, and adding it to the provider's payment method configuration.

 `app/code/Magento/Braintree/etc/di.xml`
 {% highlight xml %}